A resident of a property suffered injury when she slipped on wet tiles after entering the building where she rented a flat.

 The report was forwarded to the Defendant but they simply reiterated their denial of liability.

 We also asked the Defendant to disclose documents relating to the installation of the tiles and details of inspections carried out prior to the Claimant’s tenancy.

 We obtained medical evidence from a Consultant Orthopaedic surgeon.
 The medical report concluded that the Claimant had sustained a fracture to her left distal tibia and proximal fibula as a result of the slipping accident.
 He was of the opinion that although the Claimant’s physical injury had fully settled by the time he saw her, she continued to suffer psychological problems as a result of the accident.
 He therefore recommended that a medical opinion be sought from an experienced psychologist or psychiatrist.

 In the meantime we sought further information from the Defendant.
 We asked them to confirm the history of ownership and leasing of the building and requested a copy of the lease.

 As we were unable to reach a settlement court proceedings were issued.
 The court action was defended.
 When we received the Defence we saw there was no evidence to confirm that a slip test had ever been carried out by the Defendant.
 We queried this, raising a series of formal questions.
 As no response was received we made an application to the court for an order forcing the Defendant to provide this information.

 The Defendant was obviously concerned about us making this application to the court and rather than complying with the court’s order they decided to accept a settlement offer previously made by our client.
-Accodeingly the client received compensation for the injuries she had sustained as a result of her slip on the wet floor.
+Accordingly the client received compensation for the injuries she had sustained as a result of slipping on a wet floor.